THE STORY OF CABEL T-B RECORDING

 a 60 minute tape, which was filled completely.
 The firsts include:

-first stereo recording since 1985, and first mention of a relationship
+first "true stereo" recording since 1985, and first mention of a relationship

 part of the radio station which has new and more sophisticated equipment.

-After a brief intro, it switches back to the same old equipment for some
+After a brief intro, it switches back to the same old 1987 equipment for

-short calls with Devin and TV clips.
-Then for no logical reason whatsoever,
+some short calls with Devin and some TV clips.
+Then for no logical

-Dino broadcasts some clips from a message to Devin made by Kelly's friend.
+reason whatsoever, Dino broadcasts some clips from a message to Devin made

-We are saved from terminal boredom by a live broadcast from Evergreen,
+by Kelly's friend.
+We are saved from terminal boredom by a live broadcast

-at the mall the weekend after the first "On Location" recording 1987)
+Location" recording (made at the mall the weekend after the first "On Location"

-Some of this recording is mentioned in the book "Human Dinosaurs PART TWO:
+recording is mentioned in the book "Human Dinosaurs PART TWO: Rise of The

 Overall, this recording was unbelievably

 dull.
-From what I understand of the time period, I understand why.
+From what I understand of the time period, I can understand

-With Dino's time almost entirely consumed by his new girlfriend, Dirty
+why.
+With Dino's time almost entirely consumed by his new girlfriend,

 one can begin to fathom the lack of good inspiration.
 So although